anfelopera/lineqGPR/README.md

 # lineqGPR
 ## Gaussian processes regression models with linear inequality constraints

+**News:**
+  A new beta version 0.3.0 will be available soon at Github.
+It contains new implementations based on the additive constrained GP model in (López-Lopera et al., 2022)

 **Updates:**
   The beta version 0.2.0 is now available at Github.
 It contains new implementations based on the MaxMod algorithm proposed in (Bachoc et al., 2020)

 **Description:**
   *lineqGPR* is a package for Gaussian process interpolation, regression and